 6. «Ohio»

-It is the only type of missile carriers that have been in service with the US Navy since 2002.
+It is the only type of missile carrier that has been in service with the US Navy since 2002.
 At present, 14 of the 18 submarines of the series are armed with 24 intercontinental ballistic missiles of the Trident system, equipped with individually targeted warheads.
-The remaining 4 submarines are cruise missiles carriers.
+The remaining four submarines are cruise missile carriers.

-The submarine structure does not differ from conventional submarines.
-However, the invention has increased combat stability.
-Design engineers were able to achieve the elimination of magnetic, thermal, and radiation fields’ effects through experimentation and research.
-They keep the submarine location top secret as well.
+The submarine structure does not differ from conventional submarines; however, it has increased combat stability.
+Through experimentation and research, design engineers were able to eliminate the magnetic, thermal and radiation fields’ effects.
+The actual location of the submarine is ket top secret.

 Only a few senior officers know the submarine’s exact coordinates.
 That is why the ship is considered to be the best suited for military conduct.

-Sixth place in the ranking: the Ohio-type SSBNs hold the world record for the number of deployed missile pits – 24 and are rightfully considered to be one of the most advanced in their class at the moment.
+Sixth place in the ranking: the Ohio-type SSBN holds the world record for the number of deployed missile pits – 24 – and is rightfully considered to be one of the most advanced in its class (at the moment).

-French “Triomphant” type submarines are the only built missile carriers that can compete with them on the noise level according to experts.
+According to experts, the French “Triomphant” type submarines are the only built missile carriers that can compete with them on the noise level.

 7. «Shang»

-It is the modern nuclear submarine made in China.
+Made in China, this is the modern, nuclear submarine.
 093 project «Shang» submarine (Chin.
-09III型核潜艇) is a series of Chinese multi-purpose nuclear submarines built in 2005—2010.
+09III型核潜艇) is a series of Chinese multi-purpose nuclear submarines built from 2005—2010.

-Seventh place in the ranking: the first submarine in the world (not owned by the US, the USSR (Russia), European Navy), which reached a speed level of more than 30 knots.
+Seventh place in the ranking: the first submarine in the world (not owned by the US, the USSR {Russia}, European Navy) to reach a speed of more than 30 knots.

 8. «Vanguard»

-«Vanguard» type submarines are a series of four British strategic nuclear submarines built in the 1990s.
+Vanguard type submarines, considered to be the largest in the world, are a series of four British strategic nuclear submarines built in the 1990s.
 They replaced the four nuclear submarines of the “Resolution” type in the early 1990s and were their further development.

 Englishmen developed the submarine in that historical period when the United States and the Soviet Union were able to make significant progress in naval development.
 Therefore, Britain had to go to a new level of underwater technology.

-They built four submarines of this model though they planned to create seven units initially.
+Four submarines of this model were built, though it was originally planned to create seven units.
 The first «Vanguard» submarine entered service in 1987.
-This invention weighed almost 16 thousand tons.
-The ship has 15 “Trident-2 D5” type ballistic missiles for attacks.
+This invention weighed almost 16 thousand tons and has 15 “Trident-2 D5” type ballistic missiles for attacks.

-“Vanguard” type SSBNs are the only carriers of UK nuclear weapons now (after the WE177 air bombs were removed from service in April 1998).
+“Vanguard” type SSBNs are currently the only carriers of UK nuclear weapons (after the WE177 air bombs were removed from service in April 1998).

-Eighth place in the ranking is due to the comfort; the Vanguard submarine crew consists of 135 people.
-There are personnel mess rooms, as well as a dining room, an assembly hall, and rest rooms.
-Crew members can improve their education together with their service as there is a large library on the ship.
-A distinctive feature of the “Vanguard” class submarine is that the crewmembers are provided with the greatest possible comfort, due to which longer (up to 3 months) trips in the North Atlantic and the Norwegian Sea are more easily tolerated.
+The eighth place ranking is due to its comfort; the Vanguard submarine crew consisted of 135 people.
+There were personnel mess rooms, as well as a dining room, an assembly hall and rest rooms.
+Crew members could improve their education, as there was a large library on the ship.
+A distinctive feature of the “Vanguard” class submarine is that the crewmembers were provided with the greatest possible comfort, allowing longer (up to 3 months) trips in the North Atlantic and the Norwegian Sea.

 9. «Akula»

-Experts consider it the largest in the world in size.
-I think it makes no sense to specify the ship’s numerical characteristics.
+Experts consider this sub to be the largest in the world.
+It makes no sense to specify the ship’s numerical characteristics.
 To better understand the monstrous dimensions, just imagine something as tall as a nine-story building and as long as a wheat field.

-Soviet engineers had a long debate about whether such a boat was suitable for military operations before commencing the construction.
-The “Akula” construction began in 1976.
-The ship was ready completely in the eighties.
-There are 20 ballistic missiles on board for attacks.
-The submarine can break ice with a thickness up to five meters due to its huge dimensions.
+Before commencing its construction, the sub was the debate of Soviet engineers about whether or not such a boat was suitable for military operations.
+The “Akula” construction, which began in 1976, was finished and ready in the eighties; there were 20 ballistic missiles on board for attacks.
+Due to its huge dimensions, the submarine could break ice with a thickness of up to five meters.
 Russia owns six “Akula” model submarines now.

 Ninth place in the ranking: the world’s largest nuclear submarines.